New York State Fair: Coliseum

 The State Fair Coliseum was built in 1923 and its first event was the World's Dairy Congress.
-Five thousand people came to see Dairy cattle 40 different countries.
+Five thousand people came to see Dairy cattle from 40 countries.
 In 1947–48 Syracuse University basketball team held their games there and in 1949–1952 the NBA Syracuse Nats called this home.
 The 1949 game set all-time records for the most points, most fouls, most free throws, most missed free throws, most overtimes, and longest game; most records still hold.

-During the fair, the Coliseum is used mainly for the multi-breed horse shows which include breeds such as Pinto's, Arabians, Miniature horses, Quarter horses, Morgan, and Appaloosas, hunter/jumpers as well as the draft breeds and the heavy and light horse pulls.
+During the fair, the Coliseum is used mainly for the multi-breed horse shows which include breeds such as Pintos, Arabians, Miniature horses, Quarter horses, Morgan, and Appaloosas, hunter/jumpers as well as the draft breeds and the heavy and light horse pulls.
 This arena also accommodates the Holstein Dairy Cattle Show on dairy day, the 4-H agility dog show, and multiple other shows on Labor Day.

 The Syracuse Stars hockey team played their games in the Coliseum and won the Calder Cup in the Inaugural Season of (what is now) the American Hockey League.
 The Midstate Stampede, a youth hockey team, also played in the Coliseum until the ice was removed around 2013.
 The Syracuse Hornets also played at the Coliseum, but due to financial troubles, the team folded after only 10 games.